 Personally I recommend an orthopaedic consultation as well.
 Two heads are always better than one.
 Usually bed rest, a splint and even traction are recommended.

 Good nutrition is vital at this stage; inflammation is definitely one of the features.
-No junk food, and plenty of salads and fruit.
-Omega 3 from fish oil or flax seed and chicken bones bouillon.
+No junk food, and plenty of salads and fruit; omega 3 from fish oil or flax seed and chicken bones bouillon.
 Daily exposure to sunshine for vitamin D is recommended.

 After ranges of motion have returned to normal, and the child is no longer reluctant to weight-bear, a full rehab programme is recommended, including these hip exercises.